 Jesus washed Judas’ feet yet He still says that not all are clean.
 He is still applying the foot washing figuratively here.
 Judas participated in the ministry of our Lord as one of the 12 yet he was not spiritually cleansed, unlike Peter and the others.
 Judas does not have a μέρος with our Lord Jesus Christ.

-After saying these things, Jesus was troubled in his spirit, and testified, “Truly, truly, I say to you, one of you will betray me.”
-The disciples looked at one another, uncertain of whom he spoke.
-One of his disciples, whom Jesus loved, was reclining at table close to Jesus, so Simon Peter motioned to him to ask Jesus of whom he was speaking.
-So that disciple, leaning back against Jesus, said to him, “Lord, who is it?”
-Jesus answered, “It is he to whom I will give this morsel of bread when I have dipped it.”
-So when he had dipped the morsel, he gave it to Judas, the son of Simon Iscariot.
-Then after he had taken the morsel, Satan entered into him.
-Jesus said to him, “What you are going to do, do quickly.”
-Now no one at the table knew why he said this to him.
-Some thought that, because Judas had the moneybag, Jesus was telling him, “Buy what we need for the feast,” or that he should give something to the poor.
-So, after receiving the morsel of bread, he immediately went out.
-And it was night.
-(John 13:12-30 ESV)
+21 When Jesus had said this, He became troubled in spirit, and testified and said, “Truly, truly, I say to you, that one of you will betray Me.”
+22 The disciples began looking at one another, at a loss to know of which one He was speaking.
+23 There was reclining on Jesus’ bosom one of His disciples, whom Jesus loved.
+24 So Simon Peter *gestured to him, and *said to him, “Tell us who it is of whom He is speaking.”
+25 He, leaning back thus on Jesus’ bosom, *said to Him, “Lord, who is it?”
+26 Jesus then *answered, “That is the one for whom I shall dip the morsel and give it to him.”
+So when He had dipped the morsel, He *took and *gave it to Judas, the son of Simon Iscariot.
+27 After the morsel, Satan then entered into him.
+Therefore Jesus *said to him, “What you do, do quickly.”
+28 Now no one of those reclining at the table knew for what purpose He had said this to him.
+29 For some were supposing, because Judas had the money box, that Jesus was saying to him, “Buy the things we have need of for the feast”; or else, that he should give something to the poor.
+30 So after receiving the morsel he went out immediately; and it was night.
+John 13:12-30 (NASB)

 We should not be surprised or shocked at the increasing number of obvious false teachers and preachers hammering the visible church in our time.
 It is amazing.
 I honestly never thought I would see this in my time.
 My grandfather was a Baptist preacher from the late 1800’s into the mid 1900’s.
 I am sure he expected the church to go apostate, but what is going on now would have probably shocked him.
 I mean some of the big names who are obviously showing apostate roots are men whom he would recognize from his time as supposed solid evangelicals.